zhou-murphy/generator-chrome-extension-kickstart-typescript/app/templates/README.md

 There are two kinds of entryfiles that create bundles.

-1. All js-files in the root of the `./app/scripts` directory
+1. All ts-files in the root of the `./app/scripts` directory
 2. All css-,scss- and less-files in the root of the `./app/styles` directory

 ## Tasks